 6.53.1 Applicability to language

-In recognition of the occasional need to step outside the type system or to perform “risky” operations, Spark provides clearly identified language features to do so.
-Examples include the generic Unchecked_Conversion for unsafe type-conversions.
-If unsafe programming is employed in a unit, then the unit needs to specify the respective generic unit in its context clause, thus identifying potentially unsafe units.
+In recognition of the occasional need to step outside the type system or to perform “risky” operations, SPARK provides clearly identified language features to do so.
+Examples include the generic Unchecked_Conversion for unsafe type-conversions and mechanisms to implement unit bodies outside of Spark (in Ada).

+For Unchecked_Conversion, the declaring unit needs to specify the respective generic unit in its context clause, thus identifying potentially unsafe units.

+For programming in Ada, instead of SPARK, the SPARK processor only provides restrictions and analysis on packages and subprograms (or their bodies) that have the apsect “Spark_Mode” in the declaration.
+It is permissible to have the specification in Spark_Mode and the body not.
+This provides for callers or users of the unit to have the call checked even if the body is not Spark.

 6.53.2 Guidance to language users